tsilva/PowerPack-iOS/README.md

 ## License

-PowerPack-iOS is available under the MIT license.
+PowerPack-iOS is available under the Apache License, Version 2.
 See the LICENSE file for more info.